Deploy With Docker Compose

 • I want to give back to the community that helped me learn Docker over the last number of years.

-• Finally, the book and course are a thank you to everyone who has bought my books or taken my premium courses.
+• Finally, the book is a thank you to everyone who has bought my books or taken my premium courses.

 While I've spent over 200 hours on Deploy With Docker Compose so far, enough people enjoy my teaching style and continue learning with one of my books or premium courses.
 So, it all works out for all of us in the end!